Retirement & Cost of Living in Lake Chapala, Ajijic & Mexico in General

 (1) Property Tax, Maintenance, Housekeeping & More.

 There are several sources online that will quote prices for groceries and other normal living expenses.
 But when they were last updated is questionable.
 And “buy” versus “rent” is a significant issue for cash flow.
 When you buy, the initial cash outlay is offset, at least to some degree, by low property taxes, inexpensive maintenance, the ability to hire housekeeping and gardening staff and that wonderful sense that it is yours.
-To research properties for sale or rent check out the “Browse Properties” link in the navigation menu to the top of this page, there you can search for rentals and home sales.
+To research properties for sale or rent check out the “All Listings” link in the navigation menu to the top of this page, there you can search for rentals and home sales.
+You can also use the search bar above and type in the price ranges.

 With fluctuating exchange rates, it is common to pad your budget for the differences.
 Rentals are in US dollars but are paid in Mexican pesos.
-Let’s say you are lucky enough to find a rental at $300 USD per month.
-During 2011 the US dollar took a hit on the international market and that $300 cost $4100 pesos rather than $3000 pesos at what had been a standard 1:10 exchange.
+Let’s say you are lucky enough to find a rental at $650 USD per month.
+During 2011 the US dollar took a hit on the international market and that $650 cost $8100 pesos rather than $6500 pesos at what had been a standard 1:10 exchange.
 Those who bought have not had that factor to deal with.
+However in 2020-2021 the exchange rate for the USD has been favorable for expats, receiving an almost 1:20 exchange.

 (2) Best Climate Worldwide.